TeaRAG: A Token-Efficient Agentic Retrieval-Augmented Generation Framework: Methodology

 \subsubsection{Important Entity Recognition}

-Before LLMs perform question decomposition and generation, they need to first identify what the current important anchor entity is.
+Before question decomposition and generation, LLMs need to identify the current anchor entity.
 By focusing on the key entities in the question, they can generate more targeted questions~\cite{mackie2023grm} and facilitate subsequent PPR filtering of irrelevant information.
 The key entities recognized by LLMs at step $i$ are denoted as $v^i_{1}, \ldots, v^i_{j}$.